-The Plan is a defined contribution plan which was established by the Company on February 1, 1997 as the Wal-Mart Stores, Inc. 401(k) Retirement Savings Plan.
-The Plan was amended, effective October 31, 2003, to merge the assets of the Wal-Mart Stores, Inc. Profit Sharing Plan applicable to United States participants into the Plan.
-In connection with the merger, the Plan was renamed the Wal-Mart Profit Sharing and 401(k) Plan.
+The Plan is a defined contribution plan which was established by the Company on February 1, 1997, as the Wal-Mart Puerto Rico 401(k) Retirement and Savings Plan.
+The Plan was amended, effective October 31, 2003, to merge the assets of the Wal-Mart Stores, Inc. Profit Sharing Plan applicable to Puerto Rico participants into the Plan.
+In connection with the merger, the Plan was renamed the Wal-Mart Puerto Rico Profit Sharing and 401(k) Plan.

 A participant in the Plan as of October 31, 2003, shall continue to be a participant hereunder from and after November 1, 2003, as long as such individual continues to be eligible.
 Each eligible employee who was not a participant in the Plan as of October 31, 2003, and has completed at least 1,000 hours of service in a consecutive 12-month period commencing on date of hire (or during any plan year) is eligible to participate in the Plan.
 Participation may begin on the first day of the month following eligibility.
-The Plan is subject to the provisions of ERISA.
+The Plan is subject to the provisions of the Code and ERISA.

-The responsibility for operation, investment policy and administration of the Plan (except for day-to-day investment management and control of assets) is vested in the Retirement Plans Committee of the Plan.
+The responsibility for operation, investment policy and administration of the Plan (except for day-to-day investment management and control of assets) is vested in the Retirement Plans Committee of the Company.
 Retirement Plans Committee members are appointed by the Company's Vice-President, Benefits Planning and Design, with ratification of a majority of sitting committee members.

-The trustee function of the Plan is performed by Merrill Lynch Investment Managers, LLC (the "Trustee").
-The Trustee receives and holds contributions made to the Plan in a trust and invests those contributions as directed by participants and according to the policies established by the Retirement Plans Committee.
-The Trustee makes payouts from the Plan in accordance with the Plan document.
-The Trustee is affiliated with Merrill Lynch, Pierce, Fenner & Smith, Inc., the parent corporation of the Trustee.
-The Trustee is also affiliated with BlackRock Investment Management, LLC, manager of the Merrill Lynch Equity Index Fund, Merrill Lynch Small Cap Index Fund and the Merrill Lynch Retirement Preservation Fund, which are investment options offered under the Plan to participants.
-The Trustee is the record-keeper for the Plan.
+The trustee function of the Plan is performed by Banco Popular de Puerto Rico ("BPPR") while Merrill Lynch Investment Managers, LLC ("Merrill Lynch") is the custodian of the Plan's assets.
+BPPR remits all contributions received from the Company to Merrill Lynch who invests those contributions as directed by participants and according to the policies established by the Retirement Plans Committee.
+Merrill Lynch makes payouts from the Plan in accordance with the Plan.
+The custodian is affiliated with Merrill Lynch, Pierce, Fenner & Smith, Inc., the parent corporation of Merrill Lynch.
+The Trustee is also affiliated with BlackRock Investment Management, LLC, manager of the Merrill Lynch Equity Index Fund, Merrill Lynch Small Cap Index Fund and the Merrill Lynch Retirement Preservation Trust which are investment options offered under the Plan to participants.
+Merrill Lynch is the record-keeper for the Plan